 Connecticut Coalition for Justice in Education Funding, Inc. (CCJEF) v.
 Rell

-In a strongly-worded 89 page decision issued in September, 2016, after an extensive trial, Superior Court Judge Thomas G. Moukawsher held that major components of Connecticut’s K-12 education system were so “irrational” that they were denying students, especially those in low wealth districts, their constitutional right to an adequate education.
-Setting aside the state’s arguments concerning the importance of local control, the Court held that the state had a “direct duty” to ensure that statewide education standards are substantive, rational and enforced.
+After an extensive trial, in September, 2016, Superior Court Judge Thomas G. Moukawsher held that over-all funding levels for education in the state were adequate but that major components of Connecticut’s K-12 education system were so “irrational” that they were denying students, especially those in low wealth districts, their constitutional right to an adequate education.
 Judge Moukawsher acknowledged that on average Connecticut students do exceptionally well on standardized tests, but he alluded to the “flaw of averages” and cited numerous “alarming” statistics about how poorly students are doing in 30 of the state’s 169 municipalities where schools serving the poorest of Connecticut’s students are concentrated.

 Michael A. Rebell and Robert L. Hughes, Efficacy and Engagement: The Remedies Problem Posed by Sheff v.
 O’Neill – and a Proposed Solution, 29 Connecticut Law Review 1115 (Spring 1997).